WOA-Project/Lumia950XLPkg/README.md

 This package demonstrates an AArch64 UEFI implementation for hacked Lumia 950, Lumia 950 XL and Hapanero.
 Currently, it is able to boot Windows 10 ARM64, as well as Linux.
 See notes below for more details.

-**Please be aware that MSM8992 is likely less supported due to lack of testing device.**
+**Please be aware that MSM8992 have reduced support status due to the lack of testing device.**

 ## Support Status
 Applicable to all supported targets unless noted.